If you have a Windows machine and would like to dabble a bit with rails development the state of affairs is not that grim

 works perfectly now :)

-Niels about 16 years ago
+Niels over 16 years ago

 Niels